 - Herding cats: While for the most part, your wedding party will be helping you, at significant points, you'll be telling them where to stand, how to dress, and when to show up.
 With a large group of people, this can be a bit like "herding cats"—unruly and frustrating.
 The relaxed bride knows three magic words: Simplify, simplify, and simplify.
 This rule definitely applies when it comes to your bridal party.

 - The expense for them: Keep in mind that you're asking these individuals to spend a considerable amount of money.
 Even if they don't feel very close to you, they may feel obligated to say yes.
 The gracious bride and groom will take this into consideration.

 - Size of the ceremony site: Anything less than a very large cathedral will have a difficult time accommodating a large wedding party.
 If you're committed to having a large wedding party, you'll have to look for a large site.

 What's the Magic Number?

 There really is no minimum number of bridesmaids and groomsmen you need, other than the nicety of having someone around to help you and give you moral support.
 You can have as few as you want.
 Many brides these days have only one attendant, partially because they have too many friends to include some and not others.
-For a more in-depth breakdown of how to decide on the size of your bridal party, check out this overview on how to select the appropriate number of attendants for the size and style of your wedding.
+It's important to weigh all your options before deciding on the appropriate number of attendants for the size and style of your wedding.